The Virginia Brights Baseball Nine Cabinets Were Hard to Find — Here’s Why

 One team was called the Black Stocking Nine and wore black stockings.
 The other team was called the Polka Dot Nine and those players had various types of, you guessed it, polka dot apparel.
 The Black Stocking Nine cards are cataloged as H807-1 while the Polka Dot Nine are cataloged as H807-2.
 Many of the cards are listed as ‘Crop of 1884’ but at least some of the cards are likely from 1886, as we’re about to see.

-Allen & Ginter used female baseball players for similar cards that were packaged inside of cigarette packages.
+Allen & Ginter used female baseball players for similar, smaller cards that were packaged inside of cigarette packages.
 But these premiums were different.
 These were larger cabinets that were roughly 7″ x 13″ in size.
 Those cabinets weren’t really to be collected.
 Instead, they served as advertisements for Allen & Ginter’s Virginia Brights cigarette brand in store fronts.

 Typically, vendors would be falling over themselves to give items like these away.
 To get the free advertising of being placed in a store front window, it would generally be seen as more than worth it.
 However, Allen & Ginter was in no rush to give these away.